Reciprocity Licensure – Massage Therapy

 Remember for Letters of Reference:

-• Must be a healthcare professional (with credentials)
+- Must be from a healthcare professional (with credentials)

-• Originally signed (wet signature, not stamped or computerized)
+- Originally signed (physical “wet” handwritten signature, not stamped or computerized)

-• Include the professionals licensing credentials (ex.
-LMT, RN, DO, MD, DC) and license number
+- Include the professionals licensing credentials (ex.
+LMT, RN, DO, MD, DC, PT, OT etc.) and their license number

 Nashville School of Massage Therapy is authorized for operation as a postsecondary education institution by the Tennessee Higher Education Commission.
 In order to view detailed job placement and graduation information on the programs offered by Nashville School of Massage Therapy, please visit www.state.tn.us/thec and click on the Authorized Institutions Data button.